go-kata/kinit/README.md

 When all dependencies of an activity are resolved, container executes it.
 Executed activity may provide other activity to continue invocation - its dependencies will be also resolved using the same arena.
-This process is called the *cascade injection*.
+This process is called the *cascade initialization*.
 When a currently executed activity doesn't provide a next activity to execute, invocation ends.

 ### Executors